websemantics/bragit/README.md

 </a>
 ```

-The above example explain how to add a `stars` buttons of this repository, **Bragit**.
+The above example explains how to add a `stars` buttons of this repository, **Bragit**.
 The class name constructed as `github-websemantics-bragit-stars`. other classes for this repository would be,

 ```
 github-websemantics-bragit-stars